 The second inequality used Theorem~\ref{thm:Lip_Bary} that states that $B_n$ is $1/n$-Lipschitz and the last inequality follows from the fact that $\E[\dist(X_1,X_1')^2]\leq \E[2(\dist(X_1,b^*)^2+\dist(X_1',b^*)^2)]=4\sigma^2$. \paragraph{\underline{Case 2: $\kappa>0$.}}

 Re-departing from \eqref{eqn:1231}, we have

-where the second inequality is simply the reverse triangle inequality and the last one is a direct consequence of Lemma~\ref{thm:Lip_Bary}.
+where the second inequality is simply the reverse triangle inequality and the last one is a direct consequence of Theorem~\ref{thm:Lip_Bary}.
 Now, fix $i\in\{1,\ldots,n\}$.
-Since $\dist(X_i,\cdot)$ is continuous and convex on $B(x_0,r)$ (see \cite[Theorem 2.1]{afsari2011riemannian}), Jensen's inequality \cite[Theorem 25]{Yokota16} yields that
+Since $\dist(X_i,\cdot)$ is continuous and convex on $B(x_0,r)$ (see \citep[Theorem 2.1]{afsari2011riemannian}), Jensen's inequality \citep[Theorem 25]{Yokota16} yields that

 and

 Therefore, \eqref{eqn:llnEB1} implies that

 where we have used Cauchy-Schwarz inequality in the last line.
 Finally, using again the fact that $\E[\dist(X_i,X_i')^2]\leq 2\E[\dist(X_i,b^*)^2+\dist(X_i',b^*)^2] = 4\sigma^2$ (by the triangle inequality) concludes the proof of the theorem. \end{proof}